Laragear/Rut/README.md

 Rut::check(5138171, '8');
 ```

+> A RUT is considered valid if its between 999.000 and 100.000.001.
+Most people using 999.999 or lower RUT numbers are deceased.

 ## Generating RUTs

 The package comes with a convenient RUT `Generator` facade to create thousands or millions of random RUTs using fluid methods.